dukeofhazardz/Alxfolio/README.md

 - The landing pages displays the list of registered users, their most used languages and a link to their portfolios

 ![](https://github.com/dukeofhazardz/Alxfolio/blob/main/assets/alxfolio_img_1.jpg)
-- In order to generate a portfolio using ALXFolio you have to sign up, but if you already have an account you can go ahead and login.
+- In order to generate a portfolio using ALXFolio you have to sign up, but if you already have an account you can go ahead and login.<br/>

 **Signup page**